-Our Research Committee members represent four continents, and are established researchers with a breadth of methodological and theoretical expertise/knowledge.
+Our Research Committee members represent five continents, and are established researchers with a breadth of methodological and theoretical expertise/knowledge.
 We are proud of the past and present members of the AMEE Research Committee, all of whom are well-known for their expertise and who represent many different nations.

 The AMEE Research Committee believes that it is essential to provide opportunities and support for AMEE members with varying levels of research experience: from those who are well-established to colleagues who are just starting to engage with education research.

 Research Grants: The AMEE Research Grant Award programme recognises the importance of research in health professions education.
 It aims to promote excellence in research among AMEE members.
 Grants are intended to augment support for projects of up to £10,000.
 Applications are accepted once a year and involve a 2-step process, pre-proposal and a full proposal.
 Please see the AMEE Awards and Grants webpages for further information, including key dates.

 Medical Educators Working in Resource Constrained Settings (MERCS): This Award provides financial support of up to £2,000 for educational research and scholarship projects for those AMEE members working in under-resourced regions.
 Applications are accepted once a year and involve a single-stage process.
 Please see the AMEE Awards and Grants webpages for further information, including key dates.